jeffknerr/labMonitoring/README.md

 Note: as of June 2021, this works for Zabbix v5.4 and Grafana v8.0.3 (on Debian 10).

 Note: updating this page in September 2022.
-Trying Zabbix v6.2 and Grafana v8.0.3 (on Debian 11).
+Trying Zabbix v6.2.3 and Grafana v9.2.1 (on Debian 11).

 ## install zabbix

 ### preliminaries

-For our install (updated Fall 2022) we used debian buster on a virtual machine for the zabbix server, running version 6.2 of zabbix.
+For our install (updated Fall 2022) we used debian bullseye on a virtual machine for the zabbix server, running version 6.2 of zabbix.
 Both zabbix and grafana run on the same server.